 Jamila H Siamwala, Ph D is an Assistant Professor of Molecular Pharmacology, Physiology and Biotechnology at Brown University and an affliate at Providence VA Medical Center.
 She is a graduate of Anna University, Chennai.
-She has trained in mitochondrial physiology as a post doctoral fellow in University of California San Diego and moved to Brown Univeristy as a research associate in December 2017.
-She became an Assistant Professor in February 2019.

 Dr. Siamwala serves on NASA grant review panel and is a reviewer of Scientific reports, British Journal of Pharmacology and American Journal of Physiology-Regulative, Integrative and Comparative Physiology.

 Dr. Siamwala received the Young Scientist Award, Annual meeting of Society for Free Radical Research (SFRR) in 2011 and EEP National Space Biomedical Research Institute’s Gravitational Physiology Beginning Investigator Award from the American Physiology Society in 2015.

 |Siamwala JH, Zhao A, Barthel H, Pagano FS, Gilbert RJ, Rounds S. "Adaptive and innate immune mechanisms in cardiac fibrosis complicating pulmonary arterial hypertension."
 Physiological reports, vol. 8, no. 15, 2020.|